katiaku/task-manager/README.md

 # Task Manager React App

-The Task Manager React App is a web application that allows users to manage their tasks in a simple and efficient way.
+The Task Manager React App is a web app that allows users to manage their tasks in a simple and efficient way.
 Users can add new tasks to the list, edit or remove existing tasks.
 Each task in the app includes a description and a priority level that indicates its relative importance or urgency.